Skip to content

 Duration: Four weeks

-About the facility: The program takes place with Penn State Health Children’s Hospital’s clinical partner, Eastern Regional Hospital, a 350-bed hospital serving as the primary care center for the local community.
-It includes a six-bed ICU, lab, CT scan and X-ray.
+About the facility: The program takes place with Penn State Health Children’s Hospital’s clinical partner, Eastern Regional Hospital, a 429-bed hospital that serves as the primary care center for the local community and is the referral hospital for 16 district hospitals in the region.
+It includes a six-bed intensive care unit, lab, CT scan and X-ray.
 Many specialties are housed here.

-Rotation details: Experiences in NICU, pediatrics floors and pediatric outpatient clinics; upon return, participant experiences are shared during a Grand Rounds presentation before the end of the academic year.
+Rotation details: Experiences in NICU, pediatrics floors and pediatric outpatient clinics.
+The department funds a significant portion of the trip for multiple residents each year, and upon their return, participant experiences are shared during a Grand Rounds presentation.

-The Med/Peds residency program is partnering with Penn State Health’s Global Health Center hosting six new global health lectures that will take place during the weekly noon conference.
+The Med/Peds residency program is partnering with Penn State Health’s Global Health Center hosting a series of global health lectures taking place during the weekly noon conference.
+Lecture topics include:

 Resident Honors and Recognitions